Puthezhath Raman Menon

-Puthezhath Raman Parameshwara Menon (19 October 1891 – 22 September 1973) was an Indian writer of Malayalam literature.
+Puthezhath Parameshwara Raman Menon (19 October 1891 – 22 September 1973) was an Indian writer of Malayalam literature.
 Known for essays, historical writings, biographies and translations, Menon was the first to translate Tagore's works into Malayalam.
 He was a judge at the Kerala High Court and a recipient of the title, Sahitya Kushalan, conferred on him by the Rajah of Cochin.
 Kerala Sahitya Akademi honoured him with the distinguished fellowship in 1971.